Candy (H.O.T. song): Release and promotion

 On November 18, 2022, NCT Dream announced that they would re-record "Candy" and release it as the lead single for their Christmas-themed extended play of the same name.
 Before its release, the song was featured in a Kookmin Bank's commercial starring the group.
 A portion of the song was featured in promotional videos released via YouTube Shorts.
 A teaser for the music video was released on December 14.
 The song was released on December 16, 2022, alongside an accompanying music video, showing the members seize a candy factory and celebrating Christmas.
 NCT Dream performed the song at the 2022 KBS Song Festival on the same day of release.
 They performed the song alongside the b-side "Graduation" on South Korean music show Show!
 Music Core on December 17.

 Chart performance

-"Candy" debuted at number seven on the Circle Digital Chart in the issue dated December 11–17, 2022, and peaked at number three the next week.
-The song debuted at number one on the component Download Chart.
-It debuted at number 14 and 122 on the component BGM Chart and on the component Streaming Chart respectively.
+"Candy" debuted at number seven on the Circle Digital Chart in the issue dated December 11 to 17, 2022, and peaked at number three the next week.
 The song peaked at number 63 on the Billboard Japan Hot 100 in the chart issue dated December 28, 2022.
 It peaked at number 198 on the Billboard Global 200 in the chart issue dated December 31, 2022.

 Accolades

+Credits and personnel

+Credits adapted from album's liner notes.